nchowes/boston-housing/README.md

 # boston-housing

-## Metro Boston housing data analysis.
+## Metro Boston Housing Data Analysis.

 Description:
 Metro Boston housing prices and days on market for the period 2013-2021.
 Explore recent pricing trends (2019-2021) in an interactive [Streamlit App](https://share.streamlit.io/nchowes/boston-housing/main), and interactive maps for the period 2010-2020 via the links below.